곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 - Information you share directly with us.
-We collect and process your information when you enroll in this public health activity or contact our staff.
+We collect and process your information when you consent and enroll in this research activity or contact our staff.
 This information can generally be used as Registration Information and/or Self-Reported Information as seen in our full Privacy Statement.

 - Pathogen Information from testing your sample(s).
-After you give permission to enroll in this public health activity and have a sample collected, we will test your sample.
+After you give consent to enroll in this research and have a sample collected, we will test your sample.
 We may perform further testing to analyze the specific pathogen strain if it is found.